youssefaltai/task50/README.md

 ![Screenshot of the app's dashboard](https://github.com/youssef-attai/cs50_project/blob/master/imgs/screenshot.png)

-This is my CS50's Final Project, it is a To-do web app created using Flask and Bootsrap.
+This is my CS50's Final Project, it is a To-do web app created using Flask and Bootstrap.
 You can sign up for a new account.
 You can create, edit and delete tasks, and of course, mark them as done.

 You can either start using the app by clicking [here](http://task50.herokuapp.com/),